Cannabis in Malawi: Domestic market

 Illegal trade in chamba amounts to an estimated 0.2% of Malawi's GDP or K1.4 billion.
 The majority of the product is not used locally since it is primarily grown for an export market.
 Integration in the global market has resulted to unfair trade therefore Malawian growers are getting underpaid.
 Malawi farmers receive only about a fifth of the price for which it is being sold in foreign consumer markets.
 It does however, fetch more money than Malawis largest export, tobacco.
 Most growers do not sell it directly to the market themselves, but instead to national or international traffickers.

 Medicinal usage

 Cannabis was widely used by the entire population as an intoxicant and as medicine in treating conditions like anthrax, dysentery, fevers, malaria, or snakebites.
 Rastafari in Malawi now are the proponents that claim medicinal use of the chamba leaves.
 A research study entitled, "Patients' Perceptions of Chamba (marijuana) Use in Malawi" was conducted in Zomba Mental Hospital was published in the International Journal of the Addictions in 1998.
 It had it implications for the development of treatment and prevention programs for chamba users in Malawi.

 Religious usage

 Malawian Rastafari have been using marijuana as part of their spiritual awakening for years.
 The Rastafari cite religious importance in the use of the plant.
+In his doctoral thesis, Dr. Stewart Maganga noted that in spite of this, Rastafarians in Malawi face constant police harassment.